MailTape/MailTape-v1/_posts/2016-12-18-The-Holydrug-Couple.md

 _Dimitri_: **"****"**

 + ## Phil Stroud - Flow
 _Dimitri_: **"**Phil Stroud is an aussie's producer from Perth.
-He said about Flow "_I hope is that it provides you with the assistance you need to feel calm and energised, that it connects you with your spirit and grounds you to the earth._" I think indeed that this says it all.**"**
+He said about Flow "I hope is that it provides you with the assistance you need to feel calm and energised, that it connects you with your spirit and grounds you to the earth."
+I think indeed that this says it all.**"**

 + ## Mick Jenkins - Drowning feat.
 BadBadNotGood
 _Dimitri_: **"**Mick Jenkins is a based Chicago rapper, few weeks ago he relased one of my best hip-hop album of the year entitled The Healing Component.
 Like this Drowning featuring BadBadNotGood his music is a kind of psychedelic hip-hop result of lot of experimentations which it reminds me on some points Outkast.
 Really inspiring.**"**